artboomerangwin/artboomerang/README.md

-ArtBoomerang
+ArtBoomerangCoin
 =====================================

 http://www.artboomerang.win

-Copyright (c) 2016 ArtBoomerang Developers
+Copyright (c) 2016 ArtBoomerangCoin Developers

-What is ArtBoomerang?
+What is ArtBoomerangCoin?
 ----------------

 ArtBoomerang is an experimental new digital currency that enables instant payments to